 Information on the perspective of the service user

-R1 The Council should ensure that the information provided to its senior leaders enables them to understand how well services and policies are meeting the needs of service users.
-This should include strengthening its arrangements to assure itself that this information is drawn from the diversity of service users.
+R1 The Council should ensure that the information provided to its senior leaders enables them to understand the service user perspective.
+The Council should ensure this information is drawn from the diversity of its service users.